 John Speich, Ph.D.

-Professor and acting chair
+Professor and interim chair

 mechanical-and-nuclear.egr.vcu.edu